9ee1/Capstone.NET/README.md

 }
 ```

-## Requirements
-(+) **.NET Framework 4.0/4.5**: Capstone.NET is compiled against the .NET Framework 4.0/4.5.

-(+) **Capstone 3 (X86/X64)**: Capstone.NET is compatible with both the X86 and X64 versions of Capstone 3.

-## Packaged Installation
-The simplest way to get started with Capstone.NET is to grab it from [Nuget](https://www.nuget.org/packages/Gee.External.Capstone).
-You can also use the Nuget Package Manager in Visual Studio and search for "**Capstone.NET**".

-The alternative is to download the latest release package from GitHub.
-It will contain all the compiled binaries you need to get started.

-The latest release will usually be backwards compatible with older releases but as both Capstone.NET and Capstone mature, this might not always be the case.
-Please make sure to read the release notes for each release before upgrading!

 ## Upgrading Capstone
 The Capstone team is always hard at work at upgrading Capstone.
-It is entirely possible that the copy of Capstone that is distributed with a Capstone.NET release is out of date when you download it.
-You can feel free to replace the **capstone.dll** that is distributed with Capstone.NET with the latest copy you download from the Capstone website.
-However, please make sure it is **always** named **capstone.dll**.
-Capstone.NET looks for this DLL when it goes to work and if it can't find it, you will get a runtime exception.

-There are several important thing to look out for if you decide to replace the **capstone.dll** with one you download from the Capstone website.
-Failing to consider these points will usually result in undefined runtime behavior.
-If you replace **capstone.dll** with one you download from the Capstone website, do so at your own risk:
+There are several important thing to look out for if you decide to upgrade Capstone.
+Failing to consider these points will usually result in undefined runtime behavior:

-(+) Capstone.NET **only** supports Capstone 3.
+(+) Capstone.NET **only** supports Capstone 4.
 Please do not try to use any other major version.
 If you do, a definite runtime exception is guaranteed!

 (+) With every minor release of Capstone, the Capstone team usually adds support for new instructions or new APIs.
 These will not be available in Capstone.NET!
 New APIs are usually not a problem since they simply will not be exposed in Capstone.NET.
 New instructions however might cause undefined runtime behavior.
 Best case scenario, your application will continue to run fine but you'll notice some disassembled instructions do not make sense.
-Worst case scenario, you'll get a runtime exception because something from the native API could not be translated correctly to the wonderful managed world of the .NET Framework.
+Worst case scenario, you'll get a runtime exception because something from the native API could not be translated correctly to the wonderful managed world of .NET.

 (+) If a minor release of Capstone changes the layout of **any** structures, kiss your application goodbye.
 This means a definite runtime exception.
 Sorry folks!